wangzimi-design/Smart-Attendance-System/README.md

 - **Data Analysis**: Pandas for weighted rate calculation and Plotly for rendering.

-## How to Run / 如何运行
+## 💻How to Run / 如何运行

 Execute the following command in your terminal: streamlit run app.py

-- Professor Access: http://localhost:8501 (Default PW: 123456)
+- 👨‍🏫Professor Access: http://localhost:8501 (Default PW: 123456)
-- Student Access: Access via QR code or append ?mode=student to the URL
+- 🎓Student Access: Access via QR code or append ?mode=student to the URL

-## Dataset Usage / 数据集说明
+## 📂Dataset Usage / 数据集说明

 - Internal Database: attendance.db is auto-initialized on first run.
 - External Input: Supports bulk-upload in the "Management" tab.
 - Requirements: Files must contain ID and Name columns.

-## Output Explanation / 输出说明
+## 📈Output Explanation / 输出说明

 - Visualizations: Daily Trend Charts, Activity Heatmaps, and Pie Charts.
 - Risk Alerts: Automated list of students with attendance < 75%.
 - Audit Logs: Timestamped records of all administrative actions.

-## Contributors / 贡献者
+## 👤Contributors / 贡献者
 - Ziming Wang